 Bruce Highway upgrade—Maroochydore Road and Mons Road Interchanges

-We are delivering the Maroochydore Road and Mons Road Interchanges project as part of the Bruce Highway Upgrade to improve safety, ease congestion and cater for future traffic growth.
+The Maroochydore Road and Mons Road Interchanges project is being delivered as part of the Bruce Highway Upgrade Program to improve safety, ease congestion and cater for future traffic growth.

 The project will upgrade both the Maroochydore Road and Mons Road interchanges on the Bruce Highway at Forest Glen.
 The existing Maroochydore Road and Nambour Connection Road roundabout will be converted to a fully controlled signalised interchange.
 The project will also include widening Mons Road under the Bruce Highway and relocating on and off-ramp access points.